Maternal bond: Oxytocin

 Production of oxytocin during childbirth and lactation increases parasympathetic activity.
 Thus, anxiety is theoretically reduced.
 Maternal oxytocin circulation is said to predispose women to bond and show bonding behavior, although this has been disputed.

-Breastfeeding is also strongly believed to foster the bond, via touch, response and mutual gazing.
+Breastfeeding is also strongly believed to foster the bond, via touch, response and mutual gazing as it stimulates the experience with the baby gazing up and down the mother and drinking from the mother's nipples.

-Moral side effects

-A 2014 study claimed that oxytocin promotes dishonesty when the outcome favors the closely bonded groups to which an individual belongs.
-A real-world example of this effect can be seen when parents lie about their address to gain admission to better schools for their children.

 Maternal separation anxiety

 Beginning at 9–10 months of age when infants begin to crawl and then when they begin to walk around 12 months of age, they begin to develop capacities to physically explore the world away from their mother.
 These capacities bring with them separation anxiety as the infant becomes more vulnerable away from mother.
-This newly acquired motor development parallels infants' intellectual curiosity, cognitive and language development as they begin to point and name, and jointly attend with mothers to their environment beginning by 9–10 months.
+This newly acquired motor development parallels infants' intellectual curiosity, and cognitive and language development as they begin to point and name, and jointly attend with mothers to their environment beginning by 9–10 months.
 Most parents welcome these explorations and this increased independence.
 However, in the context of maternal depression, trauma or disturbed bonding in her own early life, some mothers have significant difficulty in tolerating the exploration and-or the infant's anxiety.

-This anxiety increases when infants and toddlers feel threatened or socially reference their mothers for reassurance.
-Research claimed out that mothers, for example, with histories of violence-exposure and post-traumatic stress show less activity in the medial prefrontal cortex, a brain area that helps to temper and contextualize fear responses, and thus are likely unable to extinguish their own fear response upon watching a videotaped mother-toddler separation scene in a magnetic resonance imaging scanner.
+This separation anxiety increases when infants and toddlers feel threatened or socially reference their mothers for reassurance.
+The research claimed out that mothers, for example, with histories of violence exposure and post-traumatic stress show less activity in the medial prefrontal cortex, a brain area that helps to temper and contextualize fear responses, and thus are likely unable to extinguish their fear response upon watching a videotaped mother-toddler separation scene in a magnetic resonance imaging scanner.

+Child separation anxiety

 Inevitably, children who have rarely been separated from their mother become anxious when separated for extended periods.
 This is most commonly experienced when starting to attend school.
-Every child suffers to some extent.
+Separation anxiety can cause children to be unable to be open to new experiences such as attending school regularly.
+There is a relationship between child separation anxiety and school refusal.

-Later in life, this anxiety can reoccur if mothers have to leave their family unit to work.
-In both cases, the child's anxiety (and that of the parents) can be reduced by priming, i.e. preparing the child for the experience prior to its occurrence and by creating and maintaining dialogue and connection between the absent parent and child during the separation.
+Attachment happens after childbirth and does not form and is likely more fluid as you go further in later in life, this anxiety can reoccur if mothers have to leave their family unit to work.
+In both cases, the child's anxiety (and that of the parents) can be reduced by priming, i.e. preparing the child for the experience before its occurrence and by creating and maintaining dialogue and connection between the absent parent and child during the separation.
+Many children may experience such anxiety in various forms.
+Child separation anxiety may be a learned behaviour which can occur over time initiating from innate fears of separation or trauma.